 Martin Luther King Tribute and Dinner, Sunday, January 27th, 17:30 - 20:30, Hotel Den Haag, Wassenaar

 It was in 1986 that the Martin Luther King holiday was first commemorated in the United States as well as by a group of American women in Wassenaar.
-The tribute to Dr. King has been held each year in The Hague since that time.
+The tribute to Dr. King has been held each year in The Hague since that time, supported by ASH and organized by ASH Faculty Alumni Roberta Enschede for 34 years.

 Civil rights movement